Male Infertility After Prostate Cancer Treatment

 The only option to conceive in these cases is through assisted reproductive techniques (5).

-Less harmful treatments for fertility, such as brachytherapy, results in fertile ejaculate.
+Less harmful fertility treatments, such as brachytherapy, can result in a fertile ejaculate.

 Still, sperm quality will be affected by hypospermia (reduced sperm volume) or asthenospermia (reduced sperm motility).

-The latter usually involves alterations in sperm morphology and sperm function.
+The latter typically involves alterations in sperm morphology and function.

-Some cases use a combination of treatments to treat prostate cancer.
+In some cases, a combination of treatments is used to address prostate cancer.

-Thus, the risk is higher than using only one option, and the chance remains uncertain.
+Thus, the risk is higher when using a combination of options, and the chance remains uncertain.

 That’s why fertility preservation through any of the above methods is a preferred option.